 - Photoshop manipulation of many kinds:

-adding smiles to frightened terrorists, adding blood, wounds, amputations, smoke, backgrounds, removing weapons, and more - Presenting Hamas militants as journalists or civilians
+- Presenting Hamas militants as journalists or civilians

 - Reducing the reported ages of militants to classify them as “children”